 When you think of a half sleeve tattoo, you probably consider the design to start at the shoulder and end at the elbow; but that is not always the case.
-You can also opt for a lower half sleeve, which begins at the elbow and ends at your wrist.
-This is the perfect location for a meaningful tattoo that you want to look at and show off every day.
+You can also opt for a lower-half sleeve, which begins at the elbow and ends at your wrist.
+This is the perfect location for a meaningful tattoo you want to see and show off daily.
 The forearm is also among the least painful options for body art, which is always a plus.

 Half Sleeve Tattoos for Women FAQs

 How much does a half sleeve tattoo cost?

 A half sleeve tattoo's cost will depend on several factors; whether you choose colored ink, the amount of detail required, and the tattoo artist you choose.
 That said, in general, this is not a cheap option and will cost around $1,000 to $2,000.

 How long do half sleeve tattoos take?